airalab/robonomics-grant-program/proposals/proposal-template.md

 ## 8. Additional Information :information_source:

+> Please indicate here the source (our site, ads, social network, colleagues advice, etc.) from which you found out about the Robonomics Grant Program.

-> Feel free to share any other relevant information on the project.
+> Also, feel free to share any other relevant information on the project.